Home Town: Pasadena, California

 I did a fair amount of sailing growing up in California, cruising off the coast of Santa Barbara and to Catalina Island and so on with my family.
 I ended up in Hawaii through the TransPac regatta.
 One race I went over and simply didn’t go back.
 At one time I was offered to do a delivery of a boat back to the west coast but turned it down, that was a defining moment for me in deciding to stay here.

 When I got to Hawaii I was looking for work and there weren’t a whole lot of options for me if I wanted to stay with sailing.
 At one point it was either go to Law School or work on boats and do rigging.
 I just kept working on boats!
 In Hawaii though the sailing population just isn’t big enough to support someone working only on making sails and doing rigging though so we end up doing a lot of other neat projects involving cable and canvas.
-One interesting project we’re working on now is building sun umbrellas for elephants.
+One interesting project we worked on is building sun umbrellas for elephants.
 They are going to be 36ft in diameter held up 30ft in the air!

 What is your favorite part of being involved in sailing?

 I enjoy building something, whether it’s a sail, rigging or something else.
 I just want to make things, I like working with my hands.
 Working with cabling is physical, it outweighs me by hundreds of pounds.
 I enjoy the splicing as well, I find it relaxing.
-There is also the element of the technology developing.
+There is also the element of technology developing.
 Just as the cloth is getting better and better so is the rope and line.
-I currently have a piece of 2 inch diameter Dyneema line in the loft with a breaking point of 330,000lbs, it is incredible.
+I currently have a piece of 2 inch diameter Dyneema line in the sail loft with a breaking point of 330,000lbs, it is incredible.

-The problem solving element is very attractive.
+The problem-solving element is very attractive.
 Making things work and finding a better, or lighter way to hold something up.
 Even for something like Cal 20 rigging.
 I see the rigging and spars as the chasse for the sails.
 They all work together and support the sail.
 A great rig setup will help the boat’s engine, the sails, perform even better.
 I think I get to work with our lead sailmaker Marc Bara in a really unique way because of that.

 How did you meet/hear about David Ullman and decide to join the Ullman Sails group?